techguyshreyash/Churn-Analysis-PowerBI/README.md

 # Churn-Analysis-PowerBI
-you can find the actual file on main page of this repository you can find the dashboard sheet in the excel file.
+you can find the actual file on main page of this repository you can find the dashboard sheet in the PBIX file.

 Some Question that we Tried to Answer